datahub-zjlab/Global_Mineral_Indices_Computing_Engine/README.md

 If you face any issues or need further assistance, please verify the legitimacy of the URL and ensure your network settings allow access to the specified URL.

 ## Results
-Typical result of output asterimage and mineralindices in South America:
+Typical result of output aster merged and color transfered image and mineral indices (Alteration Mapping of Porphyry Copper Deposits) in South America:

 <div style="display: flex; align-items: center;">
   <img src="./Results/OBJECT.2075.POINT.(-108.07,32.793)_Chino_dis20km_asterimage.png" alt="asterimage" width="250px" style="margin-right: 10px;" />